 DC: Sovereignty principle, Schmitt and so forth.

 GJ: Yes.
 You need a decider and an actor who takes responsibility.
 Schmitt points out that what underlies liberal democracy is the hope that we can always just keep talking.
-Then we’ll never have to stop talking, make decisions, and take responsibility for those decisions, and force people to go along with them.
+Then we’ll never have to stop talking and make decisions and take responsibility for those decisions and force people to go along with them.
 So you need the monarchical principle, the one guy who decides and takes the consequences.

 But if you just have aristocracy, you have the danger that these people are going to start governing for their own class interests.
 Therefore, you need the rest of the populace to play some kind of role in checking the tendency of monarchical figures or aristocratic groups to be corrupt.
 So you’ve got to have all three forms of government checking and balancing one another.

 I think private property is one of the important sources of liberty.
 However, unregulated capitalism, especially financial capitalism, has a tendency towards the concentration of power and wealth in the hands of a few.
 And you do not want to be ruled by people who are simply richer than average.
 That’s one of the bad forms of government.
 You want to be ruled by people who are wiser than average and responsive to the general public.
-That’s how you get to the common good, as opposed to a society that’s basically just factional.
+That’s how you get to the common good as opposed to just basically a society that’s factional.

 GJ: Economic efficiency is a dubious value.

 GJ: It is vapid.
-And of course, in all these societies, this peaceful, mammalian behavior—the kind of behavior that Plato describes in the Republic as the city of pigs, where everyone’s just basically living in some kind of vegetarian matriarchy and are only concerned with comfort and security—disappears very quickly when men grow up and start fighting with one another over things that aren’t real, like honor, like their self-image.
+And of course, in all these societies, this peaceful, mammalian behavior — the kind of behavior that Plato describes in the Republic as the city of pigs, where everyone’s just basically living in some kind of vegetarian matriarchy and are only concerned with comfort and security — disappears very quickly when men grow up and start fighting with one another over things that aren’t real, like honor.
+Like their self-image.
 That’s what drives history.
 That’s the beginning of history for Hegel.
 These fierce-looking bearded Muslim types, that bow-tied conservatives claim “just wanna have fun,” don’t just wanna have fun.
-They want to have fights.
+They wanna have fights.
 That’s true of all men, even Western men.
 But it doesn’t fit in with the whole desire-based model of liberal capital consumerist society.
 It’s a false understanding of man.

 Plato talks about this in the Republic, and I always come back to it.
 I think it’s a fully adequate psychology, infinitely superior to Freud.
 Plato talks about how the soul has three parts.
 There’s reason, spirit, and desire.
-Spirit basically has to do with honor and one’s love of one’s own, as well as the capacity to love things that aren’t real: to be passionate about ideals, culture, and so forth.
-It’s the root of patriotism, the root of fanaticism, and so on.
+Spirit basically has to do with honor and one’s love of one’s own, as well as the capacity to love things that aren’t real, to be passionate about ideals, culture, and so forth.
+It’s the root of patriotism, the root of fanaticism, etc.

-And when you look at the early modern philosophers, the people who created the modern mind, who wired us up—people like Hobbes, Locke, and Hume—they’re aware that man has this spirited part of the soul, and they’re even willing to exploit it to some extent.
+And when you look at the early modern philosophers, the people who created the modern mind, who wired us up — people like Hobbes, Locke, and Hume — they’re aware that man has this spirited part of the soul, and they’re even willing to exploit it to some extent.
 But they are very concerned to bottle it up.
 The modern bourgeois conception of man is basically a desire-driven creature who uses reason as an instrument.
 Hobbes says reason is to the desires as scouts and spies.
 Reason goes out there as scouts and spies to get the stuff that satisfies the desires.
 It’s purely instrumental.
 That’s modern man.
-He’s a desire-driven creature who has the faculty of instrumental reason, technology, and science.
+He’s a desire-driven creature who has the faculty of instrumental reason, technology, science.
 He’s a very clever mammal.